Snow: Self-organizing Broadcast Protocol for Cloud: Design

-Use these $k$ points as candidate nodes for the next broadcast, which are the child nodes of the current node. root node sends the message, along with the left and right boundaries, to these $k$ nodes.
+Use these $k$ points as candidate nodes for the broadcast, which are the child nodes of the current node.
+The root node sends the message, along with the left and right boundaries, to these $k$ nodes.
 The purpose of conveying two boundaries in a message is to inform the child nodes of the regions they need to be responsible for.
-If the number of nodes within these two regions is less than or equal to $k$, and both the left and right boundaries are set to the node's IP address itself.
+If the number of nodes within these two regions is less than or equal to $k$, both the left and right boundaries are configured to the candidate node's own IP address, as shown in Figure \ref{fig:snow-standard}.